About The Gold Rush Christmas

 Inspiration

 That’s right.
-Six guys and Michelle went camping to Alaska.
+Six guys and Michelle went camping in Alaska.

-Before we left, we poured over information about the state–particularly the history.
-Since the Alaskan ferry let us off at Skagway in the middle of the night, we knew we’d want to spend part of the next day exploring the town.
+Before we left, we poured over information about the state–particularly its history.
+Since the Alaskan ferry let us off at Skagway in the middle of the night, we knew we’d want to spend the next day exploring the town.

 When we got to Skagway a week later, we visited the second half and learned all about the Argonauts and Sourdoughs who swept through Skagway on their way to the Klondike gold fields.

-The old boy next door, story, of course is familiar and I wanted to tell a tale where the truly good guy trips and then gets the girl.
+The old boy next door, the story, of course, is familiar, and I wanted to tell a tale where the truly good guy trips and then gets the girl.

 Morgan Brooke Hancock suggested the final theme about finding riches in the ministry God gives you, rather than in wealth (or gold, in this case).